electricimp/imp-central-impt/README.md

 At any time, you can call the [logout command](./CommandsManual.md#auth-logout), `impt auth logout`, to delete the [auth file](./CommandsManual.md#auth-files).
 Usually you will not be able to work with the impCentral API after logging out and will have to log in again to continue working, but see the [Command Execution Context](./CommandsManual.md#command-execution-context) rules.

-You do not need to use the logout command if you want just to login again immediately using other credentials.
+You do not need to use the logout command if you just want to re-login using other credentials.
 A new login command overwrites the [auth file](./CommandsManual.md#auth-files) if it exists and the operation is confirmed by the user.

 ### Global And Local Auth Files ###